MicrosoftDocs/dataexplorer-docs/data-explorer/web-results-grid.md

     | take 10
     ```

-1. Right click on a value in the `State` column.
+1. Right-click on a value in the `State` column.

 1. Select **Explore results**, and then select **Color by value**.